kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 https://aur.archlinux.org/packages/intel-hybrid-codec-driver-gcc10/

-[`intel-hybrid-codec-driver`](https://aur.archlinux.org/packages/intel-hybrid-codec-driver/) failed at compilation and at the time of writing it was last updated at 21.12.2019, therefore I'm using the `gcc10` version.
+    VAAPI_MPEG4_ENABLED=true

+ acceleration of media formats for the GPU.

+Verify if the VAAPI driver is present and the formats that are accelerated through VAAPI.

     ls /usr/lib/dri/hybrid_drv_video.so

-    sudo vim /etc/environment

-Explicitly define the VAAPI driver name and try to enable hardware acceleration for MPEG4 format explicitely by defining a new [environment variable](https://wiki.archlinux.org/index.php/Hardware_video_acceleration#Configuring_VA-API):

-    LIBVA_DRIVER_NAME=i965
-    VAAPI_MPEG4_ENABLED=true

-This should be enough for the Intel graphics.
-We don't need to explicitely define the `LIBVA_DRIVER_NAME` when the output of `vainfo` shows acceleration of media formats for the GPU.

-Verify

     LIBVA_DRIVER_NAME=i965 vainfo

     vainfo: VA-API version: 1.10 (libva 2.10.0)